RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Background

-\textbf{Learning-Based Methods.} There are many previous works investigating Learning-based code generation tasks~\cite{wang2024agents,zhang2024llmhallucinationspracticalcode,wang2024rlcoderreinforcementlearningrepositorylevel,tao2024magisllmbasedmultiagentframework,guo2024stopefficientcodegeneration,Chen2024Identifying,Chen2024RMCBench,wang2024functionalcorrectnessinvestigatingcoding,zhang2024demystifyingdetectingcryptographicdefects,yang2024hyperionunveilingdappinconsistencies,gong2024cosqaenhancingcodesearch,bi2022makeheterophilygraphsbetter,hu2024tacklinglongcodesearch,liu2024empiricalstudylowcode,tao2024kadelknowledgeawaredenoisinglearning,wang2024sparsecoderidentifierawaresparsetransformer,zhou2023adaptivesolverframeworkdynamicstrategy,shi2023sotanaopensourcesoftwaredevelopment,zheng2024surveylargelanguagemodels,chen2024chatgptmeetssmartcontract,shi2023efficientfinetuningpretrainedcode,ning2024mcgmarkencodablerobustonline,zheng2024understandinglargelanguagemodels}.
-Early learning-based approaches often train a neural network to achieve the ability of code translation~\cite{feng2020codebert,guo2020graphcodebert,wang2021codet5,guo2022unixcoder}.
-Aggarwal et al.~\cite{aggarwal2015using} convert Python 2 code to Python 3 code using trained Moses~\cite{koehn2007moses}, which is an open-source toolkit for statistical machine translation.
-Chen et al.~\cite{chen2018tree} design a tree-to-tree neural network to translate a source tree into a target one.
-DeepAM~\cite{gu2017deepam} discusses the limitations of bilingual projects, as well as the automatic mining of API mappings to reduce manual effort in code migration.
-Zheng et al.~\cite{zheng2017maximum} propose an approach for zero-resource NMT using maximum expected likelihood estimation.
-TransCoder~\cite{lachaux2020transcoder} is a transformer with 6 layers to perform code translation at function level.
-Besides, Some models pre-trained on multilingual corpora like Codex~\cite{chen2021evaluating}, CodeT5~\cite{wang2021codet5}, and CodeGen~\cite{nijkamp2022codegen} demonstrate remarkable code translation capability.
-In recent years, large language models such as StarCoder~\cite{li2023starcoder,lozhkov2024starcoder}, SantaCoder~\cite{allal2023santacoder} and more latest models such as the Llama series~\cite{llama,llama2,llama3}, the ChatGPT series~\cite{openai2023gpt4}, the DeepSeek series~\cite{deepseekv2}, and the Claude series~\cite{Claude} have shown remarkable performance on traditional code translation tasks.
+\textbf{Large Language Model-Based Translation.} In recent years, large language models such as StarCoder~\cite{li2023starcoder,lozhkov2024starcoder}, SantaCoder~\cite{allal2023santacoder} and more latest models such as the Llama series~\cite{llama,llama2,llama3}, the ChatGPT series~\cite{openai2023gpt4}, the DeepSeek series~\cite{deepseekv2}, and the Claude series~\cite{Claude} have shown remarkable performance on traditional code translation tasks.
 These models are trained on large code corpus and have strong comprehension and instruction following abilities, which can perform accurate and efficient code translations on previous fine-grained code benchmarks.
+Recent research has explored various techniques to enhance LLM-based translation capabilities.
 Rectifier~\cite{yin2024rectifier} is a fine-tuned micro model that acts as a general corrector to correct the translation errors of unknown LLMs.
 Vert~\cite{yang2024vert} leverages LLM's strong few-shot learning ability to produce readable Rust translations with formal guarantees of correctness.
 Bhattarai et al.~\cite{bhattarai2024enhancing} enhance code translation in LLMs with few-shot learning via retrieval-augmented generation.
 TransAgent~\cite{yuan2024transagent} is an LLM-based multi-agent system for code translation.
 SpecTra~\cite{nitin2024spectra} considers the different kinds of specifications that can be extracted from a program to enhance the code translation ability of LLMs.
 Momoko et al.~\cite{shiraishi2024context} propose an LLM-based translation scheme that improves the success rate of translating large-scale C code into compilable Rust code.
 SolMover~\cite{karanjai2024teaching} can convert smart contracts written in Solidity~\cite{solidity} to Move~\cite{move} with LLMs.
 CCTrans~\cite{yang2024cctrans} can transpile concurrent Java files to JavaScript using multiple workers while maintaining identical behavior.
 GlueTest~\cite{abidgluetest} systematically and semiautomatically validates translations for non-trivial libraries.
 UniTrans~\cite{yang2024UniTrans} is a unified code translation framework applicable to various LLMs to unleash their power in code translation.
+SDA-Trans~\cite{liu2023syntax} is a syntax and domain-aware model for program translation, which leverages the syntax structure and domain knowledge to enhance the cross-lingual transfer ability.